 For Graduates: If you have a 2021 high school or college graduate to fete that day, please send your student’s name and your email contact information to email@example.com.

 Coronavirus & the Echo Lake Community

-We know everyone is wanting the county to move to Phase 3 and life to return closer to normal.
+We know everyone is wanting the county to move to something closer to normal.
 For the latest Covid-19 information pertaining to Snohomish County, all the latest data and trends can be found HERE.
 It is important to remain informed about the current conditions and what that means to your family.
 As the pandemic continues into 2021 everyone needs to maintain their safe space and protect those around you.
 It maters that everyone be safe.
 We are stronger together and when it comes to the pandemic, that includes the county and region.